msqr/tidbits/defs/docs/demo/README.txt

 Starting the Live Demo  -----------------------------------------------

-To start TidBits simply run './start.sh' or '.\start.bat' script (as appropriate for your operating system).
-This will start the TidBits application running with the included servlet container.
+To start Tidbits simply run './start.sh' or '.\start.bat' script (as appropriate for your operating system).
+This will start the Tidbits application running with the included servlet container.
 After a brief moment you should be able to go to the following URL in a browser: